CoBrALab/MAGeTbrain/README.md

 ---

 Looking for the MAGeT Morphology pipeline?
-Use the `mb_morpho_tmp` branch instead.
+Use the `morpho-labelmask` branch instead.

 ---